 1. Get A Turkey For a Good Deal or Free

 Many grocery stores have deals to get a turkey for a discount or for free if you spend a certain amount of money.
 Find out which grocery stores near you participate in these promotions, then determine which store to shop at so you can get a turkey for a good deal.
 Keep in mind that frozen turkey seems to have the best deals.
 If you purchase one, you’ll need to plan ahead so it has time to thaw in the refrigerator, but it will cut down your Thanksgiving grocery budget.

 2. Watch the Sales

 Look through the front and back pages of the weekly sales fliers to determine which Thanksgiving items you need are loss leaders, meaning the store actually loses money on the products.
-Choose a few of these stores to shop at or price match these best deals at one store so you can get the items you need for the Thanksgiving dinner at a lower cost.
+Choose a few of these stores to shop at so you can get the items you need for the Thanksgiving dinner at a lower cost.

 3. Cook From Scratch

 Thanksgiving recipes cooked from scratch are almost always less expensive that than buying something pre-made.
 But go light on expensive dishes that require multiple ingredients that could increase the cost of your grocery budget.
 If your recipe calls for an ingredient you don’t have, instead of buying the ingredient, see if there is another ingredient you can substitute in its place.
 Of course, it’s okay to make a few of the popular dishes that are part of your family Thanksgiving tradition.

 Making your own pie crust is less expensive than purchasing it frozen or prepared.
 If you haven’t made your own pie crust before, it’s simple to do.
 You can try my pie crust and pumpkin pie recipes here.
 And this homemade roll recipe is one of our family favorites.
 Plus, try these Old-Fashioned Mashed Potatoes.